A Lesson to Learn: Indonesia Energy Corporation Limited (INDO)

 Sponsored

-The average price from analysts is $8.00, which is -$0.36 below the current price.
-INDO currently public float of 1.57M and currently shorts hold a 0.26% ratio of that float.
-Today, the average trading volume of INDO was 18.44K shares.
+The average price from analysts is $8.00, which is $2.43 above the current price.
+INDO currently public float of 1.57M and currently shorts hold a 0.92% ratio of that float.
+Today, the average trading volume of INDO was 861.86K shares.

 INDO’s Market Performance

-INDO stocks went down by -28.39% for the week, with a monthly drop of -6.02% and a quarterly performance of -33.17%, while its annual performance rate touched -56.32%.
-The volatility ratio for the week stands at 17.39% while the volatility levels for the past 30 days are set at 13.40% for Indonesia Energy Corporation Limited.
-The simple moving average for the period of the last 20 days is 165.83% for INDO stocks with a simple moving average of 80.94% for the last 200 days.
+INDO stocks went up by 56.78% for the week, with a monthly jump of 98.92% and a quarterly performance of 35.36%, while its annual performance rate touched -16.11%.
+The volatility ratio for the week stands at 66.64% while the volatility levels for the past 30 days are set at 25.92% for Indonesia Energy Corporation Limited.
+The simple moving average for the period of the last 20 days is 68.73% for INDO stocks with a simple moving average of 20.50% for the last 200 days.

 Analysts’ Opinion of INDO